 Our committee members call and visit congregants who are temporarily or permanently home-bound; provide rides to CJC events and services and provide meals for shiva and recuperation in addition to offering assistance for members who need help with grocery shopping.

 Grassroots Homeless Shelter - We provide 51 meals (an entree and 2 sides) on the 4th Sunday of each month to Grassroots.
 Committee volunteers purchase, cook and deliver the meals each month.
 We are always looking for volunteers.
 No cooking experience needed!
 If you have any questions, please contact Marlene Trossman, trossmans@verizon.net.
-Click here to sign up to volunteer online.
+This activity has continued during the pandemic.

 Shepherd’s Table - CJC has been volunteering at Shepherd’s Table in Silver Spring for approximately 15 years.
 We go there on the fourth Sunday of every month.
 CJC provides paper products and juices.
 We also set up the dining area, serve the meal, bus tables, wash dishes and clean up.
 Our time commitment on those Sundays is from 4:30p.m. to 8:00p.m.
 We welcome all willing participants but ask that you call Lois Savar-Rock at 410-715-2151 about 2 weeks before so we don’t have too many volunteers on a given Sunday.
 Any questions can be directed to Ronee Rothman at 410-730-8162.
-Click here to volunteer online!
+Postponed during COVID.
+We are trying to determine if we can join CBF in helping to feed Thunderhill residents and a food drop off before RH

+Local families have to sign up for once-a-month boxes of food.
+CBF is partners with Roving Radish, a company that sells veggies and meat.
+There are 3 different levels to pay.
+CBF pays something for food and people have to register with CBF.
+The program can accept donations of $10 gift cards to the LA Mart or Aldee made out to CJC which will be given to CBF.

+Sept 13 – Food drive –when there’ll be a shofar blower and giving out prayer books.

 NAMI – National Alliance on Mental Illness: CJC works hard to increase knowledge around mental illness, the many signs of and the opportunities for coping mechanisms and professional help.
-(How do we do this? ) Annually, we host a dinner for the mentally ill to come together for company and sustenance.
-(Contact?)
+Annually, we host a dinner for the mentally ill to come together for company and sustenance.
+Marlene Trossman is the contact…I also think this did not happen because of COVID

 Rebuilding Together – Participate with others in local religious organizations with helping to repair the home of a selected needy individual family every spring.
 You can have great skills or no skills, just a willingness to help out.
-(Contact?)
+Contact Sharon Walsh .… Postponed

 Initiative to End Homelessness in Howard County – There are more than 200 people in our community living in shelters, cars or in the woods.
 It doesn’t have to be this way.
 The mission of this sub-committee is to carry out CJC’s commitment to our neighbors in need by supporting a variety of organizations that provide services to homeless people and those at risk of becoming homeless.
 Each year, CJC works with Bridges to Housing Stability by fundraising and participating in their annual Chili Cook-Off to raise funds to keep this important organization on solid ground.
 Activities include advocacy efforts including CJC support for the Plan to End Homelessness and in-kind support for local organizations providing services to those in need.

-(Contact?)
+(Contact - Sandy Saperstein